dylan-lang/opendylan/documentation/library-reference/source/common-dylan/index.rst

   *common-extensions* and *dylan* modules.
 This is a convenience module that is very widely used.

-- :doc:`simple-io` Simple formatting facilities.
+- :doc:`simple-format` Simple formatting facilities.
 For more flexible formatting and printing, see the :doc:`io <../io/index>` library.

 - :doc:`simple-random` A facility for generating pseudo-random integers.